Course Descriptions

 This course includes a study of forms, vocabulary, elementary syntax and it also includes reading/translation of some of the less difficult books of the New Testament.

-BIB 532.
+• BIB532.
 Elementary Greek II.
 3 hours.
-Sp.
+SP.

 A continuation of BIB 531.
 Prerequisite: BIB 531 Elementary Greek I.

-BIB 533A.
+• BIB533A.
 Greek Readings/John.
 3 hours.
 F.

 Readings in selected books of the New Testament (A=John; B=Paul).
 Different New Testament books will be rotated each semester so that the student may take the course a second time as an elective.
 Emphasis is on vocabulary and grammar and development of facility of reading.
 Prerequisite: BIB 531 and 532 Elementary Greek I and II.

-BIB 533B.
+• BIB533B.
 Greek Readings/Paul.
 3 hours.
 F.

 Readings in selected books of the New Testament (A=John; B=Paul).
 Different New Testament books will be rotated each semester so that the student may take the course a second time as an elective.
 Emphasis is on vocabulary and grammar and development of facility of reading.
 Prerequisite: BIB 531 and 532 Elementary Greek I and II.

-BIB 534.
+• BIB534.
 Greek Exegesis.
 3 hours.
-Sp.
+SP.

 Work on exegeting even more difficult passages of the New Testament by emphasis on history, methods, and tools of New Testament exegesis.
 Prerequisites: BIB 531 Elementary Greek I, BIB 532 Elementary Greek II, and BIB 533 Greek Readings.

-BIB 541.
+• BIB541.
 Elementary Hebrew I. 3 hours.
-F. Odd years.
+F.

 An introduction to the fundamentals of Biblical Hebrew.
 Focuses on basic vocabulary, elementary grammar, and rudimentary translation.
 Same as BIB 263.

-BIB 542.
+• BIB542.
 Elementary Hebrew II.
 3 hours.
-Sp.
-Even years.
+SP.

 An introduction to the fundamentals of Biblical Hebrew.
 Focuses on basic vocabulary, elementary grammar, and rudimentary translation.
 After completing this course, students should be prepared to read the narrative portions of the Hebrew Bible.
 Same as BIB 264.

-BIB 543.
+• BIB543.
 Hebrew Readings.
 3 hours.
-Offered On Sufficient Demand.

 A study in the translation and exegesis of select narrative and poetic passages from the Hebrew Bible.
 Special attention is given to advanced Hebrew syntax and its application to Old Testament interpretation.
 Prerequisites: BIB 541 and 542 Elementary Hebrew I and II.

-BIB 544.
+• BIB544.
 Hebrew Exegesis.
 3 hours.
-Offered On Sufficient Demand.

 Work on exegeting even more difficult passages of the Old Testament by emphasis on history, methods, and tools of Old Testament exegesis.
 Prerequisites: BIB 541 and 542 Elementary Hebrew I and II, and BIB 543 Hebrew Readings.